Understanding Food Cravings: 6 Key Reasons Explained

 When we are stressed out, our bodies crave sugar and fat because these provide some relief from the constant thinking and agonizing.

-• Before bingeing you might start to fantasize about food images.
+• Before bingeing, you might start fantasizing about food images.
 This helps to distract your brain from your daily worries.

-• After eating when you’re bloated, you are numb and can’t think straight either.
-While miserable, at least you aren’t worrying about your damn to-do list!
+• After eating, when you’re bloated, you are numb and can’t think straight, either.
+While miserable, at least you aren’t worrying about your to-do list!

 In addition to needing an energy boost and mental quiet, you might also be craving because …